The Bachelors

-The Bachelors were a popular music group from Dublin, Ireland, but based primarily in the United Kingdom.
-They had several international hits during the 1960s, including eight top-ten singles in the UK between 1963 and 1966.
-The Bachelors split in 1984.
+The Bachelors were a popular music group, originally from Dublin, Ireland, but based primarily in the United Kingdom.
+They had several international hits during the 1960s, including eight top-ten singles in the UK between 1963 and 1966, one of which ("Diane") went to no 1.
+The group split in 1984, with the former members of the group subsequently forming 2 separate groups.

 Career

 The founding members of the group were Conleth (Con) Cluskey (18 November 1935 – 8 April 2022), his younger brother Declan (Dec) Cluskey (born 23 December 1941) and their friend John Stokes (Sean James Stokes) (born 13 August 1936).
 They formed their first band together in 1957: "The Harmonichords" (also seen as "The Harmony Chords"), a classically styled instrumental harmonica act.

 As the Harmonichords, they appeared on Hughie Green's Opportunity Knocks on Radio Luxembourg and on The Ed Sullivan Show St. Patrick's Day special (filmed in Dublin, broadcast 15 March 1959), in which they played "Danny Boy".
 They also played background music plus featured pieces in a 25-week radio comedy series called Odd Noises on Radio Éireann, which featured Eamonn Andrews.
 In 1960, they changed their name to the Bachelors at the suggestion of Dick Rowe, A&R at Decca Records, who reportedly recommended the name "because that's the kind of boy a girl likes".

 During the 1960s, they had many successful songs in music charts in Europe, Australia, South Africa, South America, USA and USSR.
-Among the most successful were: 1963 – "Charmaine", Diane (a UK no. 1 hit, the first by an Irish group); 1964 – "I Believe", "Ramona", "I Wouldn't Trade You for the World" (UK no. 2); 1965 – "Marie" (written by Irving Berlin), "In the Chapel in the Moonlight".
+Among the most successful were: 1963 – "Charmaine", "Diane" (a UK no. 1 hit, the first by an Irish group); 1964 – "I Believe", "Ramona", "I Wouldn't Trade You for the World" (UK no. 2); 1965 – "Marie" (written by Irving Berlin), "In the Chapel in the Moonlight".
 In 1965 they also had the 'most played jukebox track' with "The Stars Will Remember", from the film "It's all over town".
 Their last big hit in the UK was a cover of the Paul Simon song "The Sound of Silence", which reached no. 3 in April 1966.
 They had eight top-ten singles in the UK between 1963 and 1966 and eight in Ireland from 1962 to 1966.